smuellerDD/esdm/README.usage.md

 ## AIS 20/31 (2022) Compliance

-When enabling the compile time option either `ais2031`, the ESDM server operates NTG.1 compliant to AIS 20/31 (2022 draft version) right away when using the interfaces that are documented to block until sufficient initial entropy is present.
+When enabling the compile time option of `ais2031`, the ESDM server operates NTG.1 compliant to AIS 20/31 (2022 draft version) right away when using the interfaces that are documented to block until sufficient initial entropy is present.